grantkee/atp-form/README.md

 * I've tied the fetchClients() action 1-ClientType component.
 The problem is when the server restarts in development mode, the state.clients = [] again and there's no way to call the function again without going back to '/' and clicking the "Existing Client" paper.
 I need to figure out a better way to request the existing clients array and populate the array in state.

+* Where should I store my photos?
+I use one in the Measurement component, but I'm not sure if I should use 'require' or 'import'

 #### Future Additions

 * Search function for client list: DOB, first_name, last_name, etc.